MARXdown/MARXdown.github.io/index.md

 **Developer's Note:**
 [1/30/2020]

 Please limit annotations of *Capital Vol. 1* to Ch.
 1-9 and 11.
 Textual editing of its remaining chapters is ongoing.

 * * *

-###  How it Works

-MARXdown is built using an extendable, static site generator called Jekyll and a theme designed for textual editors based on minimal computing principles called "Ed."

-It's conversation layer is powered by hypothes.is, an open-source, non-profit software project that enables sentence-level note taking on top of entire websites, using standards for digital documents developed by the W3C Web Annotation Working Group.